 Potential Pitfalls of Self-Service BI

-While the hybrid approach can be successful (Blue Margin supports this approach through knowledge transfer and advisory services), we’ve observed mixed results with self-service BI and have been hired to help revive or rearchitect poorly executed projects.
+While the hybrid approach can be successful (Blue Margin supports this approach through knowledge Power BI), we’ve observed mixed results with self-service BI and have been hired to help revive or rearchitect poorly executed projects.

 "Building your own team is not risk free." - Caleb Ochs, VP of Delivery Operations, Blue Margin